Welcome to the

 A passionate community advocate, Wanda is a Life Member of both the Mission Beach Surf Life Saving Club and Mission Arts, and has been recognised with local awards for her contribution to business and community.
 Not to mention swimming from Dunk Island to Mission Beach to raise funds for the Surf Club—just for a bet!
 A long-time MBCA committee member, Wanda’s love for Mission Beach is as vibrant as ever.

-After immigrating to Australia in 1975, Lynn became Myer’s national handbag buyer, later co-founding Essential Additions in 1989, a successful direct retail handbag business.
-Her entrepreneurial spirit then led her to co-found Charley’s Chocolate in 2012, where she promoted both the brand and Mission Beach through chocolate tours, TV, and radio appearances.
+After immigrating to Australia in 1975, Lynn became Myer’s National Handbag Buyer, subsequently Oroton’s handbag product manager and later co-founded Essential Additions in 1989, a successful retail handbag business.
+Her love of Far North Queensland, then led her to co-found Charley’s Chocolate in 2012, where she promoted both the brand and Mission Beach through chocolate tours, TV, and radio.

-In her free time Lynn loves playing Petanque, is the Mission Beach Petanque Club Secretary, enjoys reading, movies, music, beach walks and exploring her newfound passion for South America.
+In her free time Lynn loves playing Petanque, is the Mission Beach Petanque Club Secretary, enjoys reading, movies, music, morning beach walks and exploring her new found passion for South America.

-Angela Lohrey may be a new face in Mission Beach, but she’s embraced the local lifestyle with open arms!
-Originally from Tasmania, she moved to Brisbane as a late teen to study Interior Design and has built an exciting career across design, hospitality, social media/marketing, natural health, and business and event management.
+Originally from Tasmania, she moved to Brisbane as a late teen to study Interior Design and has since built a varied and rewarding career across design, hospitality, social media and marketing, natural health, and business and event management.
+One of her standout career moments?
+Working alongside original Yellow Wiggle, Greg Page, to help establish an Elvis Presley Museum on the Gold Coast — a truly one-of-a-kind experience.

-Now, Angela is passionate about giving back to the community.
-She joined the MBCA Committee to help promote Mission Beach, ensuring locals and tourists alike can enjoy all it has to offer.
-Along with Lynn Jahnke, she co-produces the weekly MBCA newsletter and is the Social Media Co-ordinator.
+Today, Angela is passionate about giving back to the local community.
+She joined the MBCA Committee to help promote Mission Beach, making sure both locals and visitors can enjoy everything the area has to offer.
+Angela serves as the MBCA Treasurer, Membership Officer, and Social Media Co-Coordinator, and also works closely with Lynn Jahnke to keep the community connected.

-When she’s not working, Angela loves road-tripping with her husband, diving into various creative projects, enhancing her online skills, listening to music, reading, and cheering on her AFL team in winter.
+When she’s not working in her own business, Angela enjoys road-tripping with her husband, exploring creative projects, building her online skills, listening to music, reading, and cheering on her AFL team during the winter season.

 Originally from Geelong, Victoria, Bill Mathers moved to Mission Beach in 2019 to enjoy retirement in paradise.
 His career includes five years in administration at Lysaght’s (BHP) Westernport Hastings and 40 impressive years with Victoria Police, where he spent 18 years in operational policing and 22 years in management, representing the force on community and government committees.